Marmotte-framework/Teng/README.md

-# MdGen
+# Teng

-Markdown template engine
+Template engine

 ## Templates

-MdGen can handle 2 file types: `.md.mdgen` and `.html.mdgen`.
+Teng can handle 2 file types: `.md.teng` and `.html.teng`.
 Firsts are classic [Markdown](https://wikipedia.org/wiki/Markdown) files, when seconds are HTML files.
 For both files, you can use a little script language (describe below) to have dynamic templates.